-- the Safeguarding and Child Protection Policy and procedures are implemented and followed by all staff; - sufficient time, training, support, resources, including cover arrangements where necessary, are allocated to the DSL and deputy DSLs to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings; - where there is a safeguarding concern, that the child's wishes and feelings are taken into account when determining what action to take and what services to provide; - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart; - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures; - that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online; - they liaise with the Local Authority Designated Officer (LADO), before taking any action and on an ongoing basis, where an allegation is made against a member of staff, supply staff or volunteer; - anyone who has harmed or may pose a risk to a child is referred to the Disclosure and Barring Service.
+- ensuring the Safeguarding and Child Protection policy and procedures are implemented and followed by all staff. - ensuring sufficient time, training, support, resources, including cover arrangements where necessary, are allocated to the DSL and deputy DSLs to carry out their roles effectively. - supporting and promoting a safeguarding culture and ethos in school so that children's wishes and feelings are taken into account when determining what action to take and what services to provide. - ensuring systems are in place for children to express their views and give feedback. - following the Whistleblowing policy and procedures if an allegation is made against a member of staff, supply staff or volunteer staff, including liaising with the Local Authority Designated Officer (LADO) and referring anyone who has harmed or may pose a risk to a child to the Disclosure and Barring Service. - ensuring that pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.

-The Designated Safeguarding Lead;
+The Designated Safeguarding Lead (DSL)